Pair Instagram-worthy views with a cool drink and delicious bites at the best Washington, DC rooftop bars and restaurants.

 It's always the right time to head out on the town, find the nearest rooftop bar and order up your favorite cocktail or draft beer.
-Feel the breeze and ease back at these District locales, who have set up shop up top for your warm weather pleasure.
+During happy hour or any hour, feel the breeze and ease back at these District locales that have set up shop up top for your warm-weather pleasure.

 An adventure in Adams Morgan is not complete without a visit to Perry’s, a neighborhood staple that opened its doors more than 30 years ago.
 Enjoy the delicious Japanese fare and an extensive beverage list that includes wine, Japanese whiskey and sake while you relax at the year-round bar or on the seasonal rooftop terrace.

 If you’re on the hunt for a Michelin-starred chef’s tribute to Italian cuisine, look no further than Nicholas Stefanelli’s Officina at The Wharf.
 This three-story market-restaurant-bar is also home to Terrazza, an alfresco rooftop bar inspired by terraces in the Eternal City.
 Take in gorgeous riverfront views all year (winter means cozying up by the outdoor fire pits) and imbibe with seasonal cocktails and a selection of bubbly.
 Terrazza can be enjoyed Fridays and Saturdays from 5-10 p.m.

 Sporting a superlative view from the heart of CityCenterDC, SUMMIT Rooftop at Conrad offers craft cocktails and plenty of real estate to take in the surroundings.
 Its approach to food and drink leans socially conscious, with an eco-friendly solar oven (churning out sun roasted beet tartar and corn & crab fondue), food sourced from the Mid-Atlantic region and a community-oriented approach to its drink offerings via local and regional distillers, brewers and female winemakers.